 Protecting your dog's paws from bees, bugs, and even the elements is easy with a good pair of all-season dog boots.

 So, your curious pooch ate a bee.
 Ouch!
 That's gonna sting... literally!

-A sting to the mouth or tongue is one of the more common bee stings because dogs explore with their mouth, so trying to eat the bee, or at least taste it, often leads to a bee sting.
+A sting to the mouth or tongue is one of the more common bee stings in dogs because dogs explore with their mouths, so trying to eat the bee, or at least taste it, often leads to a bee sting.

 A sting on the tongue can also be worrisome if the tongue starts to swell.
 It can lead to difficulty breathing and eating, so it’s important to act quickly to keep your dog safe.
-Minimal swelling will go down on its own, but more severe reactions may mean a trip to the vet.
+Minimal swelling will go down on its own or after an ice pack application, but more severe reactions may mean a trip to the vet.